 Marijuana smuggling became highly organized and the product was delivered in multi-ton quantities.
-The independent operator surrendered the trade to multinational groups who had volume capabilities.
+The independent operator surrendered the trade to multi-national groups who had volume capabilities.

 Despite an initial reluctance, the Coast Guard became the lead agency for maritime drug interdiction.
 Admiral Owen Siler, Commandant of the Coast Guard, during this early period, addressed profound changes in law enforcement at an unprecedented rate.
 Experience gained from Operation Buccaneer was used as a basis for improved interdiction planning.
-The

-Coast Guard made a presentation on the how and what the Coast Guard could do.
+The Coast Guard made a presentation on the how and what the Coast Guard could do.
 These efforts were integrated with efforts of the Customs service and the DEA.
 Methods of communication and operations were established and some joint night barrier patrols were conducted between the Bahamas and the U.S. coastline.
 The 82 footers were put on patrol and drug seizures increased substantially.

 In 1976 when the Coast Guard accepted its role in drug law enforcement as a major part of its law enforcement responsibilities, it decidedly did not follow the aggressive path that Customs embraced in this area.
 This is an enigma given that the original mission of the Coast Guard is not incompatible with drug interdiction.
 The fact that the Coast Guard was no longer in the Treasury Department and soon was fighting for its survival while dealing with a constant budget crisis, could very well have contributed to an apparent lack of enthusiasm.
 Captain A.B.
-Howe in an article prepared for the Proceedings of the U.S. Naval Institute at the end of 1973 predicted the Coast Guards future In the section "Enforcing Laws" drug interdiction was not mentioned.
-The Coast Guard was enjoying outstanding recognition for its life saving missions.
+Howe in an article prepared for the Proceedings of the U.S. Naval Institute at the end of 1973 predicted the Coast Guard was enjoying outstanding recognition for its life saving missions.
 Many senior officers were opposed to the idea of transitioning to a "Maritime Police Force" Regardless of the reason, this lead to a rapid expansion of the Customs service and engagement in the War on Drugs.
 The Customs Service may have been guilty of self serving expansion; or it may be they were aggressively filling a vacuum.
 Most probably a combination of both.

-By 1976 large amounts of Columbian marijuana were reaching the United States in the "mother-ships".
+By 1976 large amounts of Columbian marijuana were reaching the United States in the "motherships".
 These large vessels carried bulk shipments of marijuana to prearranged points off the U.S. Coast.
 The ships moored far enough away from shore to avoid notice, and off loaded their cargo to small boats and fishing vessels that could smuggle the drug ashore less conspicuously and avoid detection.
 During the early part of the year, Drug Enforcement Agency (DEA) aircraft flew surveillance flights up and down the coast of La Guajira, Columbia, a major embarkation point for marijuana smuggling operations.
+Ships were loaded off the beach in a scene that resembled a World War II amphibious operation.
+Trucks ran between warehouses and the beach.
+Bales were loaded by means of floating platforms or directly up ramps to the vessels.
+The DEA aircraft identified the vessels and reported the information to the DEA's El Paso Intelligence Center, which then relayed the information to the Coast Guard.